arrismo/criterioncollection/README.md

 ## Loading and Usage

-The current development version of criterioncollection can be used to access the data.
-The dataset, criterion, includes columns for spine_number, year, country, title, and director.
+The current version of criterioncollection can be used primarily to access data on the Criterion Collection.
+The dataset, criterion, contains every item in the Criterion Collection and includes columns for spine\_number, year, country, title, and director.

 ``` r
 library(criterioncollection)